metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `name` (String) Name of the referent.
 This field is effectively required, but due to backwards compatibility is allowed to be empty.
 Instances of this type with an empty value here are almost certainly wrong.
-TODO: Add other useful fields. apiVersion, kind, uid?
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--selector"></a>
+### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.override.selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--selector--match_expressions"></a>
+### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.override.selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--attach_metadata"></a>
+### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.override.attach_metadata`

+Optional:

+- `node` (Boolean) When set to true, Prometheus attaches node metadata to the discovered targets.
+The Prometheus service account must have the 'list' and 'watch' permissions on the 'Nodes' objects.

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--namespace_selector"></a>